KennethFam/My-Learning-Journey/Linux/Scripting/BashScripting.md

             trap booh 2 15
             ```

-- One of the common usage of trap is to do cleanup temporary files:
+- One of the common usage of trap is to cleanup temporary files:
     ```shell
     trap "rm -f folder; exit" 2
     ```